 On a typical Sunday, children in grades one through eight attend church and are invited to their classes after the Chancel Talk (children’s sermon).
 Children in kindergarten or younger go directly to their classrooms.
 Every first Sunday of the month, all children stay in worship for a full hour.

-Due to Covid-19 restrictions, all Church School classes will begin the year with distance learning, though children are welcome to accompany their parents/guardians in worship.
-Please click here to view our Covid guidelines for more information.
+Due to Covid-19 restrictions, all Church School classes will take place via distance learning, though children are welcome to accompany their parents/guardians in worship.

 For Fourth-Graders: About Baptism and Communion (“ABC”) Classes